ISISNeutronMuon/MDMC/doc/pages/installation/nocontainerlinux.rst

  mkdir build

-Then in you can start configuring the code with CMake by typing the following in the terminal (if you want to specify other options and environmental variables for CMake, like libraries and compilers, exact locations of libraries and compilers, you might need to check the page for Cmake https://cmake.org/cmake/help/latest/manual/cmake-env-variables.7.html   ):
+Then you can configure how CMake should compile LAMMPS by typing the following in the terminal (if you want to specify other options and environmental variables for CMake, like libraries and compilers, exact locations of libraries and compilers, you might need to check the page for Cmake https://cmake.org/cmake/help/latest/manual/cmake-env-variables.7.html ):

 .. code-block:: bash